The commandments of office design to make people much more productive05 Jul 2019, Posted by Latest News in

 Fans, air filters, and open windows can help a lot.
 If windows cannot be opened, then an air filtration system could be considered.
 Live plants are all a good way to clean the air and produce oxygen.

 One of the most important considerations when designing a company work environment is providing tables and chairs that are comfortable for everybody in the office.
 “Of course, the only way to accomplish this is to provide adjustable chairs to accommodate personal preferences and varying heights.
 If possible, also provide desks or tables that can be adjusted for height and allow employees to have a say in how their workstations are configured,” Trim advised.

-Too much clutter creates a kind of visual pollution that many people find distracting making it nearly impossible for some people to work productively.
+Too much clutter creates a kind of visual pollution that many people find distracting, making it nearly impossible for some people to be productive.

 In a workplace with many people, clutter can also create resentment towards messy people from those who are tidy.